rs-archive/rs-archive.github.io/README.md

 ![RuneScape Archive](https://i.imgur.com/Ni26nwe.png)

-The RuneScape Archive is a project dedicated to find old versions of RuneScape.
-This repository serve as an archive of knowledge and resources for all versions of the game.
+The RuneScape Archive project is dedicated to finding the lost versions of RuneScape from 2001 until 2012.